jimstorch/DGGen/README.md

 # DGGen

 DGGen is a program written in Python to generate characters for the pen-and-paper roleplaying game Delta Green from Arc Dream Publishing.
 It follows the character creations rules included in Delta Green:Need to Know and the Delta Green Agent's Handbook.
 The [ReportLab](https://www.reportlab.com/dev/opensource/) library is required.
-Characters are created one-per-page into a PDF.
-The second-page of the character sheet is included as the final page in the PDF.
+Characters are created one-per-page (if unequipped) or two-per-page into a PDF.
+(The second-page of the character sheet is included as the final page in the PDF if characters are generated unequipped.)
 By default, between 5 and 40 characters of alternating genders are created in each of the following professions:

 * Anthropologist
 * Business Executive